 The rich scent of crackling timber fills the air, fragrant and evocative on a damp autumn day.
 Soft light illuminates the intricate carvings of a 15th century mantle and burnished dogs.
-Looking across the room, one’s eye falls upon a carved marble frieze; delicately wrought antique mirrors reflect the light of the fire, bathing the room in a golden haze.
+Looking across the room, one’s eye falls upon a carved marble vintage fireplace; delicately wrought antique mirrors reflect the light of the fire, bathing the room in a golden haze.

 Walking through the Van den Bogaert Leon showroom and their vast warehouse is to move into a time past.
 In each corner, the eye is delighted and surprised.
 Here is a delicate Louis XV marble mantel in a deep Burgundian red; there is an austere yet grand stone mantel from the 14th century; here is a dove grey marble mantel of the 17th century with hunting emblems wrought into the stone.
 Each mantel is an unique piece of work with its own tale.
 The history and story of each can often be gleaned by the elegant carvings and provenance of the smooth marble stone.
 Some bear regal coats of arms, others symbols of industry representing rich merchant families and some illustrate the original owners fancy be it hunting, horses, hounds or music.
 One can spend hours wandering through the warehouse looking at these mantels.
 The mind wanders as one’s hand glides across the cool polished stone surfaces: Did Cardinal Richelieu warm his hands before this mantel?
 Perhaps Marie-Antoinette and her ladies-in-waiting stood before another?